 Family law legislation

-The family law in Caloundra is governed by federal and Queensland legislation.
-The relevant laws that affect Caloundra residents include the following.
+The family law in Caloundra follows federal and Queensland legislation.
+Laws affecting Caloundra residents include the following.

 Family Law Act 1975

-Is federal legislation, meaning it applies Australia-wide.
-It covers most family law issues, such as:
+The Family Law Act applies Australia-wide.
+It covers most family law issues (as you would expect), such as:

 Divorce